-Although a licensed attorney will appear in court for you, in Texas cases, the judge will frequently require your presence.
-If you live out of state or if attending the hearing would be a hardship for you, we can ask the court to excuse your presence, but this is not guaranteed.
+Texas judges will frequently request your presence at the hearing in addition to the licensed attorney we will have appear at the hearing on your behalf.
+If attending the hearing would be a hardship for you, we will ask the court to excuse your presence, however we cannot guarantee the court will grant that request.

-Currently, the Texas expunction typically takes anywhere between four and nine months, depending on county, the facts of your case, and whether the DA consents or objects.
+Currently, a Texas expunction typically takes anywhere between four and nine months, depending on county, the facts of your case, and whether the DA consents or objects.

 A legal doctrine called "res judicata" prevents a party from relitigating claims that have already been decided by a court.
 (Barr v.
 Resolution Trust Corp., 837 S.W.2d 627 (Tex.
 1992)).
 In Texas, res judicata applies to petitions for expungement.
 (Ex Parte Myers, 68 S.W.3d 229 (2002)).
 Except under limited circumstances, once the judge makes a decision to deny a petition for expungement, that decision is final (unless successfully appealed) and the case cannot be refiled at a later time.
 For this reason, hiring an attorney experienced in Texas expungement law to properly file the petition is extremely important.

 Once your case is granted, you will receive the court order of expungement.
 The order will update the court and state records so your record is sealed and destroyed.